segmentio/segment-docs/src/connections/destinations/catalog/amazon-kinesis-firehose/index.md

 ---
-title: Amazon Kinesis Firehose
+rewrite: true
-redirect_from: '/integrations/amazon-kinesis-firehose'
+title: Amazon Kinesis Firehose Destination
 ---
 [Amazon Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/) is the easiest way to load streaming data into AWS.
-It can capture, transform, and load streaming data into Amazon Kinesis Analytics, Amazon S3, Amazon Redshift, and Amazon Elasticsearch Service, enabling near real-time analytics with existing business intelligence tools and dashboards you’re already using today.
+It can capture, transform, and load streaming data into Amazon Kinesis Analytics, Amazon S3, Amazon Redshift, and Amazon Elasticsearch Service, enabling near real-time analytics with existing business intelligence tools and dashboards you're already using today.
 It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
 It can also batch, compress, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.

-This document was last updated on July 17, 2018.
+This document was last updated on August 14, 2019.
 If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, please [let us know](https://segment.com/help/contact)!

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

   1. Create at least one Kinesis Firehose delivery stream.
 Follow these [instructions](http://docs.aws.amazon.com/firehose/latest/dev/basic-create.html) to create a new delivery stream.
   2. Create an IAM policy.
 Sign in to the [Identity and Access Management (IAM) console](https://console.aws.amazon.com/iam/) and follow these instructions to [Create an IAM policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) to allow Segment permission to write to your Kinesis Firehose Stream.
 Select the **Create Policy from JSON** option and use the following template policy in the `Policy Document` field.
 Be sure to change the {region}, {account-id} and {stream-name} with the applicable values.